wwylele/3ds-save-tool/DISA.md

 |0x6C|0x20|SHA-256 over the active table|
 |0x8C|0x74|Unused, might contain leftover data|

 This header defines the rest components of the file (Partition tables, SAVE partition and DATA partitions).
-All offsets in this header are relative to the beginning of the, except for partition entry offsets, which are relative to the beginning of the (active) partition table.
+All offsets in this header are relative to the beginning of the, except for partition descriptor offsets, which are relative to the beginning of the (active) partition table.

-## Partition Table & Partition Entry
+## Partition Table & Partition Descriptor
-A partition table contains 1 or 2 entries, depending on the existence of DATA partition.
-A partition entry contains the following components:
+A partition table contains 1 or 2 descriptors, depending on the existence of DATA partition.
+A partition descriptor contains the following components:
  - DIFI header
  - IVFC descriptor
  - DPFS descriptor
  - Partition Hash

 ### DIFI Header
-The DIFI header locates at the beginning of a partition entry.
+The DIFI header locates at the beginning of a partition descriptor.

 |Offset|Length|Description|
 |-|-|-|